 We’re all human and we all make mistakes, but your financial records are one place where it’s better to make as few errors as possible.
 Even just one decimal point out of place could be the difference between a seamless tax return or a hefty penalty from HMRC so it’s important to stay vigilant.

-It helps you monitor your business’s performance way more efficiently and effectively
+It helps you monitor your business’s performance so you can run things more efficiently

-Getting your bookkeeping in order provides a much clearer picture of how your business is performing.
+Getting your bookkeeping in order feeds into your financial reports so you have a much clearer picture of how your business is performing.
 Really performing, not just the sales figures.
 It’s an important point to make, because concentrating solely on the sales data is a dangerous habit.

-Good bookkeeping gives you an overview of all areas of the business, such as how much you spend to make each sale.
-Looking at the two side by side is much more revealing, and can help you make decisions about spending, sales prices, and so on.
+These reports give you an overview of all areas of the business, such as how much you spend to make each sale.
+Looking at the two side by side is much more revealing, and can help you make reliable business decisions about spending, sales prices, and so on.

 If you spot a downward trend for a particular product or service over time, for example, you can assess whether it’s worth continuing to offer it.

 As well as allowing you to monitor the business’s performance more effectively, knowing the state of your cash flow and understanding your finances allows you to make more informed, strategic decisions.
-If your forecasts are looking promising, for instance, you might decide it’s a safe time to expand your offering.
+If your forecasts are looking promising, for instance, you might decide it’s a safe time to expand the business.

 What bookkeeping records does a limited company need to keep?